 Complex regional pain syndrome is a rare complication of chronic UNE.

-Thorough sensory and motor testing should be performed of the entire involved limb.
+Thorough sensory and motor examination should be performed of the entire involved limb with comparison to the contralateral limb.

-Attention should be paid to excluding disorders that may mimic ulnar neuropathy, particularly C8 radiculopathy, lower trunk/medial cord brachial plexopathy, or carpal tunnel syndrome.
+Attention should be paid to excluding disorders that may mimic ulnar neuropathy, particularly C8 radiculopathy, lower trunk/medial cord brachial plexopathy, and carpal tunnel syndrome.

-- Froment’s sign: when attempting to firmly grasp a sheet of paper between the thumb and index finger, thumb interphalangeal flexion suggests substitution of the median-innervated flexor pollicis longus for a weak ulnar-innervated adductor pollicis.
+- Froment’s Sign: when attempting to firmly grasp a sheet of paper between the thumb and index finger, thumb interphalangeal flexion suggests substitution of the median-innervated flexor pollicis longus to compensate for a weak ulnar-innervated adductor pollicis.

-- An ulnar claw hand may develop with severe denervation of hand intrinsic muscles.
-This is recognized by flexion of the distal interphalangeal and proximal interphalangeal joints and extension of the metacarpophalangeal joints of the ring and small fingers with attempted extension of the hand.
+- Ulnar Claw Hand/Benediction Posture: this may develop with severe denervation of hand intrinsic muscles.
+This is recognized by flexion of the distal interphalangeal and proximal interphalangeal joints and extension of the metacarpophalangeal joints of the ring and small fingers with attempted opening of the hand.
 These findings occur as a result of weakness of the third and fourth lumbricals.
 The ulnar claw hand should not be confused with the median nerve benediction sign, which has a similar static appearance, but occurs with attempted hand closing.

-- Palpable, ulnar nerve subluxation with elbow flexion and extension, which may reproduce symptoms.
+- Palpable, ulnar nerve subluxation may occur with elbow flexion and extension.
+This may also reproduce symptoms.

-- Provocative tests (Tinel’s sign, elbow flexion compression test, and palpation at the elbow) have been shown to have poor sensitivities and modest specificities, and do not provide added value to routine clinical examination.29
+- Provocative tests (Tinel’s sign, elbow flexion test, and palpation at the elbow) have been shown to have poor sensitivities and modest specificities for UNE, and do not provide added value to routine clinical examination.29

 - A thorough history of occupational and other repetitive tasks should be performed.